MakeMeSenpai/Ant_World/README.md

     - [x] restyle based on new design
     - [x] *stretch* make more info pretty
 - Seasonal Decorations *stretch*
-    - [-] create skins/assets for every special occasion (outside of project)
+    - [x] create skins/assets for every special occasion (outside of project)
     - [x] display decorations throughout the website, in none-distracting areas
-    - [] create an automated function that updates whether or not to show the user decorations or not.
+    - [x] create an automated function that updates whether or not to show the user decorations or not.
 - The Book
     - [] Complete the Book
     - [] make available for users to get a copy